LuckYYadav15/LuckYYadav15/README.md

 </p>

 <h1>I'm <a href="https://github.com/LuckYYadav15">Lucky Yadav</a></h1>
-I'm proudly a citizen of India, pursuing B.Tech in CSE from <a href="https://iiitdwd.ac.in/">IIIT Dharwad</a>.
+I'm a proud citizen of India, pursuing B.Tech in CSE from <a href="https://iiitdwd.ac.in/">IIIT Dharwad</a>.
 I really enjoy learning languages and developing some non-existing outcomes to solve real-life problems.
 I’m excited to work on different projects along with the people around me.